Life Lessons – Experience Is A Great Teacher

 However, I am working on my Life Coaching Certificate as I write this, and no, this is not about doing what someone else has done.

 When I first started writing online back in 2009, one of my very first blogs was about Life Coaching.
-I finally made the decision to do it for accreditation.
+I finally decided to do it for accreditation.

 Here Is How I Have Gained Certain Knowledge and Drawn Certain Conclusions About Life – In my Life Lessons: